HIT-ImmunologyLab/PHISDetector/README.md

 ### Check MD5
 md5sum path/to/download/PHIS_database.tar.gz
 ```
-- step3.
+- Step3.
 Unpackage and put the database download in step2 to the database directory of PHISDetector
 ```
 ### unpackage database
 tar -zxvf path/to/PHIS_database.tar.gz
 ### put the database in the specified location
 cp path/to/download/PHIS_database path/to/PHISDetector/database
 ```
-- step1:Download the whole packages and partial profiles from [https://github.com/HIT-ImmunologyLab/PHISDetector](https://github.com/HIT-ImmunologyLab/PHISDetector)

-- step2:Download the rest of large profiles and databases from [http://www.microbiome-bigdata.com/PHISDetector/index/download](http://www.microbiome-bigdata.com/PHISDetector/index/download)

-- step3:Unpack the corresponding files downloaded from step2 and put these large profiles and databases in the directory named database in step1.

-- step4:When you organize the whole files well,the corresponding directory structure are displayed as shown below.
+When you organize the whole files well,the corresponding directory structure are displayed as shown below.
 ![](https://github.com/gancao/PHISDector/tree/master/document/images/standalone_directory_structure.png)